Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A General Theory of Reserve Systems

 {}\textbf{Step k:} Following their priority order under $\pi_{c_k}$, the highest priority $r_{c_k}$ category-$c_k$-eligible patients in $I \setminus \cup_{k'=1}^{k-1} I^{k'}$ are matched with category $c_k$.
 If there are less than $r_{c_k}$ eligible patients in $I \setminus \cup_{k'=1}^{k-1} I^{k'}$ then all of these eligible patients are matched with category $c_k$.
 Let $I^k$ be the set of patients matched in Step k. \end{quote}

 Given an order of precedence $\triangleright \in \Delta$, the induced sequential reserve matching complies with eligibility requirements, is non-wasteful, and it respect priorities.
-Thus, it is DA-induced by Theorem \ref{thm:characterization}.
-Indeed it corresponds to a very specific DA-induced matching.
+Thus, it is DA-induced by Proposition \ref{thm:characterization}.
+Indeed it corresponds to a specific DA-induced matching.

 \begin{proposition} Fix an order of precedence $\triangleright \in \Delta$.
 Let the preference profile $\succ^{\triangleright} \in \calp$ be such that, for each patient $i \in I$ and pair of categories $c, c' \in \calc$,